 - DCEP stands for ‘DC, Electric Positive.’
 Choose it to perform stick welding

-- DCEN stands for, ‘DC, Electric Negative.’
+- DCEN stands for ‘DC, Electric Negative.’
 You will need it for welding steel and alloy steel.

 Next, look at the penetrating or cleaning setting of the device.
 It is marked on a scale of 1-10.
 You should set it around 7 for more penetrating performance.
-Some models will come with the option to adjust the air on the setting.
+Some models will have the option to adjust the air on the setting.
 If your welding device has it, set it at 5 seconds.

 Finally, you have to pick the right AMP setting.
-Ideally, put it as high as possible or at least at 250AMP for the best TIG welding results.
+Ideally, put it as high as possible or at least 250AMP for the best TIG welding results.

 Step 5: Choosing and Switching on the Inert Gas